Hempstead police officer indicted, lawyer says

 Lawyer: Hempstead officer and school board member Randy Stith indicted

-Randy Stith plans to answer charges in court Wednesday, his attorney said.
+“I’m aware of how the justice system works and as a police officer, I have faith in the justice system that it will work out and that I will be vindicated,” Stith said.

-Randy Stith, a Hempstead Village police officer, school board member and former volunteer firefighter, has been indicted, Stith and his lawyer said Tuesday.
+Randy Stith, a Hempstead Village police officer and school board member, surrendered to the Nassau County district attorney’s office Wednesday morning on charges his lawyer said are related to his time as treasurer with the Hempstead Fire Department.

-Stith and his lawyer, Joseph Conway, said they didn’t know the charges and planned to answer them in court Wednesday.
+Stith, a former volunteer firefighter, and his lawyer, Joseph Conway, said they didn’t know the charges he faces on an indictment and he planned to answer them in court.

+When asked for comment Wednesday morning as he surrendered Stith only said, “Good morning.”

-“I’m aware of how the justice system works and as a police officer, I have faith in the justice system that it will work out and that I will be vindicated,” Stith said in a phone interview Tuesday.
+In a phone interview Tuesday, Stith said: “I’m aware of how the justice system works and as a police officer, I have faith in the justice system that it will work out and that I will be vindicated.”

-Conway said his client has been a longtime public servant.
+Conway said his client has surrendered his gun to police.
 “Mr. Stith has served his community with distinction for many years in several roles,” he said Tuesday.
 “While we have not been furnished with any charges at this time, Mr. Stith has done no wrongdoing.”

-Hempstead Village Police Chief Michael McGowan and school board president Maribel Toure could not be reached for comment Tuesday.

 A posting at police headquarters Tuesday stated that Stith had been placed on administrative leave immediately “until further notice.”

+Stith was elected to a three-year term on the school board in May 2017 and is part of a three-person board majority.

-“Hempstead School Board Member Randy Stith is someone who has given years to public service and deserves the benefit of the doubt,” the school district said in a statement.
+“Hempstead School Board Member Randy Stith is someone who has given years to public service and deserves the benefit of the doubt,” the Hempstead school district said in a statement Tuesday.
 “However, these are very serious allegations and if the charges are proven true, then the School District and School Board will have to address it immediately . . .”

-LI school board vows to be more inclusiveThree board allies hold first meeting since LaMont Johnson’s reinstatement.
-Trustees Touré and Jackson do not attend.

 “As the allegations do not involve any events that took place on school grounds or at school events the District cannot comment any further,” the district said.